 For a chief procurement officer (CPO), VP of development, or other managerial executive, the key to success is properly guiding and assisting the owners of each franchise unit in the company.
+It may be the most important aspect of franchise operations.
 However, keeping track of dozens of stores across an area and communicating with each franchisee in order to remain profitable is no simple task.
 Take a look at our tips on how to manage franchise owners.

 Finding Growth and Innovation Opportunities